near/docs/docs/develop/contracts/sandbox.md

 test();
 ```

-The test itself is very straightfoward.
-It does:
+The test itself is very straightfoward as it performs the following:

 1. Create testing accounts and deploy contract.
 2. Alice sign the transaction to set status, and get status to see set status works.